Allegheny-Computer-Science-111-F2017/cs111-F2017-lab3-starter/README.md

 the requirements for the assignment, thus causing a &#x2714; to instead appear in the commit logs.
-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the solution for Laboratory 3 in Computer Science 111.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starting code for Laboratory 3 in Computer Science 111.

 ## Introduction